KWR-Water/sutra2/docs/source/tutorial_removal_functions.rst

 Overview
 ========

-Sutra is a python package to calculate the advective removal of microbial organisms (also called 'pathogens') from source to end_point.
+Sutra(2) is a python package to calculate the advective removal of microbial organisms (also called 'pathogens') from source to end_point.

 Main features: